Grappe501/arkansas-political-history/content/constitutions/decision-frame-the-1868-constitution-as-enforced-democratic-realignment.md

 ---
-title: "Decision_ Frame the 1868 Constitution as Enforced Democratic Realignment"
+title: "Decision: Frame the 1868 Constitution as Enforced Democratic Realignment"
-description: "\\# Decision: Frame the 1868 Constitution as Enforced Democratic Realignment"
+description: "Analyze the 1868 Constitution as an externally enforced realignment of political power rather than an internal reform movement."
 tags:
   - migration:scope
   - section:constitutions
+section: "Constitutions"
+type: "Decision"
+status: "Published"
+date: "2025-03-31"
 ---

-\# Decision: Frame the 1868 Constitution as Enforced Democratic Realignment
+# Decision: Frame the 1868 Constitution as Enforced Democratic Realignment

-\## Date
+## Date
 2025-03-31

-\## Context
+## Context
 The 1868 Constitution introduced the most expansive democratic reforms in Arkansas history under federal oversight.

-\## Decision
+## Decision
 Analyze the 1868 Constitution as an externally enforced realignment of political power rather than an internal reform movement.

-\## Alternatives Considered
+## Alternatives Considered

-\- Treat as organic democratic evolution (rejected)
+- Treat as organic democratic evolution (rejected)

-\- Treat as illegitimate imposition (rejected)
+- Treat as illegitimate imposition (rejected)

-\## Consequences
+## Consequences

-\- Centers analysis on enforcement, resistance, and backlash.
+- Centers analysis on enforcement, resistance, and backlash.

-\- Prevents victim-blaming narratives about Reconstruction failure.
+- Prevents victim-blaming narratives about Reconstruction failure.

-\## Revisit Conditions
+## Revisit Conditions
 If future evidence suggests broader internal support than currently documented.